-The global computerized maintenance management system (CMMS) market was valued at approximately USD 800 million in 2020, expected to reach USD 1.77 billion by 2030 and grow with a CAGR of 9.0% during the forecast period, 2023–2031.
+The global computerized maintenance management system (CMMS) market size was valued at approximately USD 800 million in 2020, expected to reach USD 1.77 billion by 2030 and grow with a CAGR of 9.0% during the forecast period, 2023–2031.

 A computerized maintenance management system (CMMS) is application software that tracks and stores maintenance information and facilitates maintenance operations.
 It also helps to improve the performance of the physical assets of any equipment including heavy machinery, vehicles, communications devices, and plant infrastructure, among others.

 The software is extensively used in the industrial units, notably in the manufacturing sector, oil and gas production, power generation, construction, transportation, and other discrete and process industries.
 In layman terms, the sole purpose of implementing CMMS solutions for any size of the enterprise is to monitor the equipment condition.
 Additionally, it supports in gathering accurate information for decision-making for maintenance purposes.
 It also offers various solutions that include resource and labor management, work order management, preventive maintenance solution, material and inventory management solution, and facility management, among others.

 Source: Investor Presentation, Company Websites, Annual Reports, Primary Interviews, Secondary Research, and SR Analysis

 A CMMS is an attractive solution for small maintenance operations where maintenance personnel require a straightforward way to manage work orders, equipment records, and spare parts.
 On the other hand, an EAM is preferable for large enterprises, where sets of industrial assets across multiple locations need to be managed and tracked.

 EAM solutions enable project management and multi-site management and offer other features that are essential to managing multiple business units; therefore, large enterprises are rapidly emerging as more prominent adopters of EAM solutions compared to SMBs.